arulhere/arulhere/README.md

 I am currently building a strong foundation in programming by learning Python and C++ in parallel, with a focused emphasis on Data Structures and Algorithms (DSA).
 My goal is to develop a deep understanding of Artificial Intelligence rather than simply using AI tools.

 My focus is on mastering the fundamentals, building real projects, and continuously improving my skills.

-I am committed to this learning journey and will regularly share my projects, progress, and insights along the way.

 Building skills.
 Staying consistent.
 Improving daily.
 ---